gmofishsauce/y4/customasm/README.md

 # Customasm based assembler

-This is an assembler for the y4 ISA, a 16-bit RISC designed for pipelining.
+This is an assembler for the y4 instruction set.
+The y4 is a 16-bit RISC designed for pipelining.
+This assembler uses an open-source tool called customasm that reads an assembly "meta language" to create an assembler for any instruction set.
+The metalanguage for y4 is contained in the script `asm` in this directory.

 ## Install

+It's necessary to install customasm.

 On Windows you can (download a binary)[https://github.com/hlorenzi/customasm/releases].
 For Mac, you need to install the Rust compiler and `cargo`.
 Then `cargo install customasm`